-- 4.9 The revised housing growth level (which is slightly lower than set out in the Preferred Strategy document) is considered to be realistic and, subject to improvement measures such as: managing the location, type and timing of development, promotion of suitable employment opportunities to sustain or create age balanced communities and policies to maintain a range of community facilities and services, it is unlikely to have a negative impact upon the Welsh language for the following reasons: - The revised recommended housing target combines the most up to date economic and demographic forecasts in the context of the local housing market, community sustainability and environmental constraints in the Plan area, which means that the proposed number of housing is appropriate. - Provision is based on objectively assessed, and prioritised, development needs across the Plan area.
-The Plan is also based on evidence from each Council's Joint Housing Land Availability Study, Housing Market Assessments, Affordable Housing Viability Study, Anglesey Construction Workers Accommodation Study, Energy Island Assumptions.
+- 5.14The revised housing growth level (which is slightly lower than set out in the Preferred Strategy document) as well as the employment growth level are considered to be realistic and, subject to improvement measures such as managing the location, type and timing of housing development, coupled with policies that promote local economic growth, retention and improvement of community facilities are likely to have a positive impact upon the Welsh language for the following reasons: - The revised recommended housing and employment targets combine the most up to date economic and demographic forecasts in the context of the local housing market, community sustainability and environmental constraints in the Plan area, which means that the proposed number of housing and employment allocations are appropriate for local communities. - Provision is based on objectively assessed, and prioritised, development needs across the Plan area.
+The Plan is also based on evidence from each Council's Joint Housing Land Availability Study, Housing Market Assessments, Affordable Housing Viability Study, Anglesey Construction Workers Accommodation Study, Energy Island Assumptions and Employment Plans.
 The Local Housing Market Assessments and therefore the Housing Strategies also guide the Councils' approach to encouraging housing to meet local circumstances.
-This has further ensured that the number of housing proposed is appropriate which should contribute to the sustainable development of the Plan Area, and thus reduce risks of adverse impacts upon Welsh language and culture.
+This has further ensured that the number of housing proposed is appropriate which should contribute to the sustainable development of the Plan Area, and thus avoid adverse impacts upon Welsh language and culture. - The level of housing growth proposed meets the need for the Plan area, whilst allowing sufficient numbers to support the aspirations of economic growth.
+The provision of sufficient housing and economic growth are important elements of reducing out-migration of people (including Welsh speakers) from their communities as well as facilitating migration of working age households, which in turn help sustain or create age balanced communities. - It is anticipated that the rate of housing growth will be gradual during early stages of Plan implementation, before increasing significantly during the last half of the plan period.
+This pattern of development, coupled with a phasing scheme (where appropriate) and securing appropriate infrastructure, will allow for communities to adapt to housing growth.

-- The level of housing growth proposed meets the need for the Plan area, whilst allowing sufficient numbers to support the aspirations of economic growth.
-The provision of sufficient housing and economic growth are important elements of reducing out-migration of people (including Welsh speakers) from their communities. - It is anticipated that the rate of housing growth will be gradual during early stages of Plan implementation, before increasing significantly during the last half of the plan period.
-This pattern of development will allow for communities to adapt to housing growth. - The Plan identifies a hierarchy of settlements based on each settlement's role within the Plan area and beyond.
-The proportionate distribution of development across the hierarchy afforded by the Strategy also means that excessive housing will not be guided to particular settlements.
+- The Plan identifies a hierarchy of settlements based on each settlement's role within the Plan area and beyond.
+The proportionate distribution of housing development on a number of relatively small sites across the hierarchy afforded by the Strategy also means that excessive housing will not be guided to particular settlements.
 It is therefore very unlikely that the proposed housing growth will lead to either the overprovision or shortage of housing within individual settlements, both of which can have adverse impacts upon communities and subsequently the vitality of the Welsh language (see paragraph 3.10 below). - The process of establishing the level of growth has followed national planning policy requirements, reflects local circumstances and considers responses during public engagement and consultation periods.
 The figures are therefore based on a sustainable democratic process.

-LIA of Housing Spatial Option
+LIA of Spatial Strategy